The Top Three Lies They Told Me Before Traveling to Uganda

-Recently, two sorts of headlines seem to dominate people’s thoughts regarding Uganda: the Ebola outbreak and suspected terror plots.
-When you combine the understandable fear of such threats with the impression left on the international community by the headlines associated with Uganda’s “Anti-Gay Law” earlier this year, you end up with a pretty nasty cocktail that sours any view of travel to the country.
+Recently, two sorts of headlines seem to dominate people’s thoughts regarding traveling to Uganda: Homophobia, the Ebola outbreak, suspected terror plots.
+When you combine the understandable fear of such threats with the impression left on the international community by the headlines associated with Uganda’s “Anti-Gay Law” you end up with a pretty nasty cocktail that sours any view of travel to the country.

 First off, you might be closer to the Ebola outbreak in your home country or summer getaway than you will be in Uganda.
 Not only that, but your home country may be more likely to receive infected flight passengers.
 Keep in mind that the Ebola outbreak is centered in West Africa, and no related cases have been seen in Uganda.
 Though Uganda dealt with a few small outbreaks in previous years (and is therefore prepared for handling an appearance of the disease), they are fairly “off the radar” for the current outbreak.
 Avoiding Uganda because of the current outbreak is a bit like cancelling a trip to New York when New Mexico is handling a health emergency.